When writing a film business plan, most filmmakers get it wrong.

 More Than A Film Business Plan

 While a great start, your film business plan is one step in a process.
-In the United States, the Securities and Exchange Commission was set up to protect uninformed investors from scams.
+In the United States, the Securities and Exchange Commission works to protect uninformed investors from scams.
 With the creation of the SEC, several laws, regulations and guidelines have been put in place to protect the innocent.

 In order to stay compliant, before you attempt to raise money you will need to talk with a qualified entertainment attorney who focuses on securities law.
 The reason for this is simple.
 You want your movie project to be taken seriously.